YodasMyDad/mvcforum/ReadMe.txt

 ##### DATABASE/SITE RESET ORDER ######

-If you want to clear the database and reset an existing forum, then you need to do it in this order to avoid the foreign keys issues
+If you want to clear the database and reset a test/dev forum, then use the file 'dbReset.sql' in this 'Database' solution folder

+----THEN Update Web.config

+1) Remove version number
+2) Clear Facebook settings